karlatolentino/Portfolio-Project/README.md

 * *About Me* page detailing personal brand and description

-* *Skills & Experience* page detailing developed skills and work/study experience
+* *Skills & Experience* page detailing developed skills and work/study experience in an unordered list

 * *Blog* page with five posts including an image and date stamp for each post